LucyMcGowan/tidycode/README.md

 #> # ... with 2,391 more rows
 ```

-Create a dataframe of your expressions, splitting each into individual
+Create a data frame of your expressions, splitting each into individual
 functions.

 ``` r